vaibhavmishra1/atomicmath/README.md

 - correctness verification when enabled;
 - quality judging.

-Use small `--limit` values first.
-The SQLite DB and cache let you inspect and continue runs without throwing away previous work.
+Use small `--limit` values for initial validation.
+The SQLite DB and cache make runs inspectable and resumable.